ess-uofc/ess-site/content/english/events/featured-events/frosh/1-pancakebreakfast.md

 ---
 title: "Pancake Breakfast"
-description: "Start your FROSH Week with a delicious pancake breakfast and a chance to meet fellow first-year engineers!
-Come enjoy a great start to your day and get to know your new community."
+description: "Start FROSH week off and join us at the grill for a free pancake breakfast at Tonken Plaza (courtyard in front of the Engineering Building)!
+Pancakes and syrup will be provided!
+While supplies last."
 location: "Tonken Pllaza"
 eventdate: "September 3"
 time: "9:00am - 12:00pm"